lkesteloot/unsong/unsong.md

 “No,” said James.

 “I’m sorry, I promise I’ll be quick, but it’s the end of the world, James, please just hear me out.
 Simeon thought the Captain was the Comet King.
 He’d gathered all this evidence.
-John was…”
+John was...”

 “Tomas,” James called, “keep a lookout.”
 He checked his watch, then turned to Ana.
 “We have eleven minutes before all of this starts in earnest,” he said, “and in that time I’m going to take you down to the cabin where we can talk properly and we’re going to have a discussion about this.”
 He motioned Ana down the ladder.
 Then:

 “Listen.
 Most of the rich bozos who sign on here want to find God for one or another boneheaded reason.
 But the rest—a fifth?
 Maybe a tenth?—want to find the Comet King.
 Every single one of them eventually shouts at the Captain and gives a stirring speech about how he needs to reclaim his throne and lead the nation.
 The Captain listens patiently, then orders them sent off the ship.
 This happens four, five times a year?
 If the Captain is the Comet King, and I don’t have the slightest interest in knowing whether that’s true, then it is always a safe bet that  the Comet King knows what he’s doing.
 He is not one stirring speech and a reminder of his dead wife away from reclaiming all he has lost.
 He’s here for a reason.
 Simeon didn’t respect that, so he’s out.
 If you don’t respect it, you’re out too, no matter how good you are with winds.
 Do you understand?”

-“But…”
+“But...”

 “No buts.
 If you can fathom the mind of the Comet King, you can talk to him as an equal.
-Until then…”
+Until then...”

 Ana sighed.
 “The world’s falling apart,” she said.
 “He’s got to do something.”